LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 ### 2. BACnet Background Knowledge

-BACnet (Building Automation and Control Networks) is an open communication protocol standardized as **ANSI/ASHRAE 135** and **ISO 16484-5**.
+BACnet is an open communication protocol standardized as ANSI/ASHRAE 135 and ISO 16484-5.
 It is designed specifically for building automation and control systems, enabling interoperability among devices from different manufacturers including: `HVAC controllers`, `lighting and energy management systems`, `access control and security systems`, `environmental monitoring devices` and `building management platforms and SCADA systems`.
-These BACnet devices expose their functions and data as standardized *BACnet objects* (such as Analog Input or Binary Output), enabling common semantics for monitoring and control across heterogeneous systems.
+These BACnet devices expose their functions and data as standardized BACnet objects (such as Analog Input or Binary Output), enabling common semantics for monitoring and control across heterogeneous systems.

 BACnet supports multiple transport layers, including: